 - Adjust to taste again and serve immediately.

-- Garnish with cilantro and lime wedges
+- Garnish with cilantro and lime wedges and serve with a side of potatoes and rice

 I love seafood.
 I think my dad’s version of parihuela is excellent since I can adjust the spiciness and overall I think it’s relatively easy (or at least less complex) to make than the original dish preparation.